aosabook/500lines/contingent/chapter.rst

 The Contingent system needs a way to remember that the output of a task like
-“get the title of the API chapter” is then needed as an input of tasks like
+“get the title of the API chapter” is then needed as an input of a task like
 “build the ``index.html`` output file.”
 And this relationship between tasks might be transitive.
 The task “get the title of the API chapter” that we just mentioned